CartoDB/mobile-sdk-cordova/README.md

 CARTO's Mobile SDK Cordova Plugin

-###### NB!
+** NB!
 This a proof of concept solution.
-It only features a small percentage of CartoMobileSDK's full features.
+It only features a small percentage of CARTO Mobile SDK's features. **

 ## Getting Started